cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 ## Routes

-The second and possibly most important component is React Router is the [`<Route>`](https://reacttraining.com/react-router/core/api/Route) component.
+The second and possibly most important component in React Router is the [`<Route>`](https://reacttraining.com/react-router/core/api/Route) component.

-The `<Route>` component is responsible for rendering a particular defined UI component on urls matching it's `path`
+The `<Route>` component is responsible for rendering a particular defined UI component on urls matching its `path`

-Just like all the other routing components it must have a `<Router>` either as it's parent of somewhere above it's parents hierarchy.
+Just like all the other routing components it must have a `<Router>` either as its parent of somewhere above its parents hierarchy.

 ```javascript 1.8
 <Router>